fectec/JohnDeereFPGA/README.md

 ## Gumnut-less implementation

-This part relies on a *Finite State Machine*.
+This part relies on a *Moore's Finite State Machine*.
 It transitions to the state of the current active input element, where it sends employing UART component a corresponding value, which is then decoded in the Unity *C#* script to perform the desired action.

 <img src="https://github.com/fectec/JohnDeereFPGA/assets/127822858/c63962ac-0404-47f9-9ca1-4f194da40d04" alt = "FSM" width="518" height="291"/>